Data-Driven Predictions for Dark Photon and Millicharged Particle Production

 The weights $w_m$ obtained via this procedure are not exact, but provide a rough approximation of the observations; to improve this further, we vary the meson contributions to best fit the published invariant mass spectrum~\cite{NA60:2019tfy}.
 The resulting weights are different from $w_m$ by $\mathcal{O}(1)$ factors, which is easily attributed to lack of knowledge of the exact POT and acceptance.
 The resulting fit in terms of invariant mass is shown in the left panel of \cref{fig:NA60_fit}.
 Note that the observed spectrum is smeared by the $30$ MeV detector resolution~\cite{Uras:2011dda}.
-As further validation of the kinematics of our mock data, we have reproduced the $m_{\mu\mu}$ lineshapes for the three-body decays given in~\cite{NA60:2016nad}, and the meson $p_T$ distribution (shown in right panel of \cref{fig:NA60_fit}).\footnote{To fully validate the kinematics of our mock data, we would also need to compare dimuon energy distributions (and their correlations with $p_T$) which have not been published.} We therefore conclude that our mock data is a reasonable representation of the experimental results, and proceed to apply \cref{eq:ap_from_gamma_differential_xsec,eq:mcp_from_gamma_differential_xsec} to obtain dark photon/mCP production rates and kinematics.
+As a further check of the kinematics of our mock data, we have reproduced the $m_{\mu\mu}$ lineshapes for the three-body decays given in~\cite{NA60:2016nad}, and the meson $p_T$ distribution (shown in right panel of \cref{fig:NA60_fit}).\footnote{To fully validate the kinematics of our mock data, we would also need to compare dimuon energy distributions (and their correlations with $p_T$) which have not been published.} We therefore conclude that our mock data is a reasonable representation of the experimental results.

 The NA60 dimuon data set includes a combinatorial background contribution at the level of 10\%.
 These correspond to chance crossings of $\mu^+\mu^-$ tracks from unrelated meson decays that could not be removed through analysis selections.
 Since we will use event-level data, it will be important to study how the presence of these backgrounds affects the inference of the signal distribution.
 We therefore also produce a sample of combinatorial background as follows.
 Using the same \pythia set up as above, we randomly pair opposite sign muons from $\pi^\pm$ and $K^\pm$ decays, weighing each event by the probability of the parent mesons to decay inside the target.

 Open charm production ($\bar{c}c$ with subsequent hadronization into $D$ mesons and their decay into muon-containing final states) also provides a dimuon background, unrelated to $\gamma^*$ production.
 Such events can be included in the same way as the combinatorial background; however, for simplicity we introduce a $m_{\gamma\gamma} < 1.1\;\GeV$ cut (based on fits in \cite{NA60:2016nad}) to exclude these events when training our normalizing flow models below.